esther-poniatowski/multitask-context-dependent-behavior/ROADMAP.md

 - Sub-Issue:  #55

 ## Current Status
-Currently working on:
-- Determining pseudo-trial number
-- Main function
+Pending, waiting to determine if converting the functions into a builder is the best approach.

 ## Notes

 ## Open Questions
-Turn those functions into a builder ?